BlackyDrum/curl-database-flooding/README.md

     return 0;
 }
 ```
+10. Add the main.cpp to your project and make sure to put the data folder in the directory containing the project file (.vcxproj)

 ## How to use:
 You have to specify the URL you want to send the request to: